aziontech/azion-samples/samples/node-async-hooks/readme.md

 The code consists of several asynchronous functions (**doSomething**, **doSomethingElse**, **handleRequest**) that simulate different parts of a request-handling process.

-The AsyncLocalStorage instance, requestId, is used to store and retrieve a request-specific value (in this case, a request ID from headers) across these asynchronous operations.
+The AsyncLocalStorage instance, **requestId**, is used to store and retrieve a request-specific value (in this case, a request ID from headers) across these asynchronous operations.

 Here's a brief description of the functions: